-Temporary employees may work in an assignment for a period of twelve calendar months or less, from the date of their first day worked.
-If employees work for UTS for 1040 hours or more in the same assignment within a 12-month period, their assignment must be terminated (effective no later than the last day of that 12-month period).
-The temporary employee can be re-employed in a new temporary assignment or re-employed in the same assignment after a 32 day break in employment.
+Temporary employees may work in an assignment for a period of twelve calendar months or less, from the date of their first day worked (if the employee has been working on campus previous to their UTS assignment without a 32 day break in between, that time will count towards their 11/12 month period).
+If employees work for 1040 hours or more within a 12 month period, their assignment must be terminated (effective no later than the last day of that 12-month period).
 It is crucial that both the department and the temporary employee be in touch with UTS prior to returning to the University on a temporary assignment as employee forms need to be updated.

 Safety in the Workplace

 It is the department supervisor’s responsibility to comply with the University’s Department of Environment, Health and Safety policies and procedures regarding safety training, vaccinations, and medical surveillance within the first 10 days of their employment.
 The site supervisor must provide EHS conditions of employment to each employee.

 If a temporary employee is injured at work, they must immediately report the injury to the site supervisor and to UTS.
 The site supervisor must complete an incident report.
 If the employee needs to see a doctor regarding their injury, they can seek medical attention at the Urgent Care, 3100 Blue Ridge Road, Raleigh, 919-719-2250.

 UTS is here to make the successful connection between your department and our temporary employees.
 We look forward to working with you.
 Please do not hesitate to contact the UTS Office with any questions or concerns.